 The Rosella platform will enable a new generation of applications to enhance customer convenience, lower labor costs, improve cash management and increase overall productivity.
-This is thanks to the Rosella Embedded machine learning framework, consisting of a library of deep learning machine vision algorithms for detection and classification tasks.
-The Rosella Embedded software can also connect to a variety of sensors that are commonly used in the ITS environment.
+This is thanks to the Rosella machine learning framework, consisting of a library of deep learning machine vision algorithms for detection and classification tasks.
+The Rosella software can also connect to a variety of sensors that are commonly used in the ITS environment.
 This feature enriches the data available to Rosealla API developers to design new applications and enhance existing services.

 Computing autonomy: If the link to the cloud goes down, the system continues to function, and refreshes data in the cloud when the connection is re-established.

 Less traffic to the cloud, which results in more scalable LTE or M2M data use.

 Lower latency compared to only cloud computing, allowing time-sensitive applications to be developed.

 Leveraging existing infrastructure to enable new streams of data and new applications.